wp-plugins/music-store/readme.txt

 *   Valid from: First day to apply the discount rules.
 *   Valid to: Last day to apply the discount rules.
 *   Promotional text: Text for promote the discounts.

+**Coupon Settings (advanced version of plugin)**

+*   Percent of discount: Enter the percent of discount to the sell price.
+*   Coupon: Enter a valid coupon code.
+*   Valid from: The coupon is valid from start date.
+*   Valid to: The coupon is valid until end date.

 **Notification Settings**, both for buyers to complete a payment, and the store manager